romilly/TIL-this-about-AI-Agents/README.md

 ### Installation

-The instructions are for a Linux environment, as that is I use.
+The instructions are for a Linux environment, as that is what I use.

 You'll need a recent installation of Python (3.10+).